Frequently Asked Questions

 Additionally, you have to deal with an extensive three month process audit every two to three years (state audits for under $100 million under management and SEC audits for over $100 million under management).

-What is an Investment Advisor Representative (IAR)?—An IAR is a Series 65 licensed advisor who works with/under an RIA and is able earn compensation from clients for (1) making recommendations regarding securities; (2) manages accounts of clients; (3) determines which recommendation or advice regarding securities should be given; or (4) solicits or sells investment-advisory services.
+What is an Investment Advisor Representative (IAR)?—An IAR is an advisor who has passed the Series 65 exam who works with/under an RIA and is able earn compensation from clients for (1) making recommendations regarding securities; (2) manages accounts of clients; (3) determines which recommendation or advice regarding securities should be given; or (4) solicits or sells investment advisory services.

-Does POM Planning help advisors sell FIAs and EIUL policies?
+Does POM Planning help advisors sell FIAs and IUL policies?
 Absolutely.
-We at POM Planning believe in helping clients “grow wealth in the least risky manner possible to reach their financial-planning goals."
-In order to do that, many clients should use FIAs and/or EIUL insurance as tools to grow their wealth.
-Our three-bucket system to manage risk and help determine a client’s investment risk tolerance helps clients understand the usefulness of FIAs and EIUL insurance.
+We at POM Planning believe in helping clients “grow wealth in the least risky manner possible to reach their financial planning goals.”
+In order to do that, many clients should use FIAs and/or IUL insurance as tools to grow their wealth.
+Our three-bucket system to manage risk and help determine a client’s investment risk tolerance helps clients understand the usefulness of FIAs and IUL insurance.

 How long does it take to become an IAR?
 A minimum of four to six weeks and potentially up to four months for those who do not have time to focus their efforts on obtaining a license.